Harold Wertz: Later life

-Wertz joined the U.S. Merchant Marine and served on the ship Mills Victory during the final year of World War II and was one of the first US vessels into Tokyo after the armistice in 1945.
-Upon his return he married Kathleen McCracken, settled in Long Beach, California, had two children and worked in the steel pipe business until his retirement.
+Wertz joined the U.S. Merchant Marine and served on the ship Mills Victory during the final year of World War II and was one of the first U.S. vessels into Tokyo after the armistice in 1945.
+Upon his return, he married Kathleen McCracken, settled in Long Beach, California, had two children and worked in the steel pipe business until his retirement.
+Wertz also obtained a private pilot's license in 1980.

 Death

 Wertz died from complications of a stroke on November 21, 1999, in San Diego, California, and is interred at Forest Lawn in Cypress, California.